lozzahax/lozzax-docs-gitbook/using-the-lozzax-blockchain/lozzax-service-node-guides/setting-up-an-lozzax-service-node.md

 # 🏎 Express service node setup guide

-Thinking of running an Lozzax Service Node?
-Great!
-The guide below will help you configure a device with the necessary service node software packages, and stake $LOZZAX to register the node on the Lozzax network.
+The guide below will help you configure a device with the Lozzax service_node, and stake $LOZZAX to register the node on the Lozzax network.

 > Note: This guide assumes some familiarity with the  command line and running a server.
 For a more detailed walkthrough, check out our [full service node setup guide](full-service-node-setup-guide.md).